mecid/mecid.github.io/_posts/2022-03-10-state-restoration-in-swiftui.md

 > To learn more about scene management in SwiftUI, take a look at my ["Managing scenes in SwiftUI"](/2020/08/26/managing-scenes-in-swiftui/) post.

 #### UserActivity
 *UserActivity* type is another option to provide a state restoration.
 It allows us to mark a particular feature with unique data that the system preserves across launches.
 For example, you can mark a purchase flow in the e-commerce app with the purchased item identifier and any additional information you need.

-Whenever the system relaunches the app, it will pass the instance of *UserActivity* type with the data populated previously.
+Whenever the system relaunches the app, it passes the instance of *UserActivity* type with the data populated previously.
 SwiftUI provides a few view modifiers to populate and handle user activities in the app.
 Let's take a quick look at how we can use these view modifiers.

 ```swift
 struct PurchaseView: View {